-Most of the personal injury privileges depend on a legal basis, a term called negligence, which is defined as a situation where an individual or business did not utilize proper care.
+Most of the personal injury privileges depend on a legal basis; a term called negligence, which is defined as a situation where an individual or business did not utilize proper care.
 The individual claiming negligence – the plaintiff – must prove that he should not have been harmed were it not for the defendant’s unreasonable actions.
 Cases like these do not usually occur from getting infected with an infectious disease like flu.
-It may not be easy to show the exact basis of exposure, as well as determining a particular action by a defendant that proved unreasonable actions.
+It may not be easy to show the exact basis of exposure, as well as to determine a particular action by a defendant that proved unreasonable actions.
 Conversely, there are certain circumstances where a patient claims negligence against a defendant established from contracting COVID-19.

 Negligence In The Nursing Facility

 Seniors are particularly vulnerable to contracting the coronavirus and acquiring severe symptoms from the disease.
 A lot of aging individuals in the United States live in nursing facilities, where the virus has a higher likelihood of spreading quickly.
 If indications suggest that a specific facility did not take proper precautions to make sure that its residents are protected from infections, a resident or residents can file charges against the facility.

 What they will be required to do is to present evidence that they have contracted the virus because of improper implementation of safety guidelines by the facility staff.
 These might include unsanitary facility conditions that have influenced the proliferation of the disease or an insufficient response to a pandemic in the community.
 For instance, a nursing facility might require their residents and staff to be quarantined and disinfect their facility and are obliged to inform other residents of the recommended measure.
 Cases vary, though, and appropriate measures are dependent on these specific cases.